Molecular Enzyme Technology and Biochemistry (MEB)

 Our Research Interests

-In addition to, unravelling the complexity of metabolism and the reconstruction of metabolic pathways one major focus of our work is the regulation at the gene and protein levels.
+In addition to unravelling the complexity of metabolism and the reconstruction of metabolic pathways one major focus of our work is also to understand the metabolic regulation at the gene and protein levels.
 The aim is to achieve a holistic understanding by the combination of classical biochemical and genetic methods with modern high-throughput technologies (i.e. genomics, transcriptomics, proteomics, metabolomics) and modelling (systems biology).

 In particular, we also aim to transfer our knowledge from basic research into biotechnological applications by the application of enzymes (biocatalysts), enzyme cascades or metabolic engineering for the design of novel products, production paths and production strains.
-The aim is to utilize renewable biomass for the sustainable eco-efficient production.
+The aim is to utilize renewable biomass for the sustainable eco-efficient production and circular bio-economy.